 Moreover, the process of implementing the Amended PMR through changes to the PMPRB's Guidelines raise many additional points of uncertainty and risk for U.S. biopharmaceutical innovators.
 The PMPRB released its draft Guidelines on November 21, 2019, and released revised draft Guidelines on June 19, 2020, and final Guidelines on October 23, 2020.
-While the Guidelines are non-binding, they are indicative of the PMPRB's regulatory approach, and are intended to assist stakeholders in understanding how the regulations will be interpreted and applied.
-In this case, the final Guidelines are extremely complex and create further uncertainty.
+The final Guidelines are extremely complex and create further uncertainty for patentees.
 The Guidelines exacerbate concerns arising from the Amended PMR and if implemented as proposed, will have significant negative impacts on patentees and patients.
+On November 23, 2020, Innovative Medicines Canada - together with 19 of its member companies - filed a judicial review application in the Federal Court of Canada.
+The application was filed on the basis that the final PMPRB Guidelines are outside of PMPRB's authority under the Patent Act.
+They also direct the PMPRB to consider the Maximum Rebated Price in defiance of the June 2020 decision in the abovementioned judicial review challenge brought before the Federal Court of Canada (as well as the subsequent Quebec Superior Court decision on December 18, 2020).
+A hearing in the judicial review of the Guidelines is not expected until mid to late 2021.